Italian Pasta Salad

 This Italian pasta salad is the perfect side dish to compliment your favorite summer meal!
 Each bite is filled with juicy tomatoes, marinated artichokes, fresh herbs, salami, and parmesan-covered pasta noodles.
 It’s bright and fresh in flavor and so easy to prepare!

-Pasta salad is the best of both worlds when it comes to salad!
+In my humble opinion, pasta salad is the best of both worlds when it comes to salad!
 A little bit of pasta and a little bit of colorful vegetables and toppings.

 This specific recipe has so many of my favorite antipasto ingredients involved such as salami, cheese, marinated artichokes, olives, and colorful vegetables to make it fresh and lighter.
+But really, you can customize it by adding whatever pasta salad ingredients you love too.

 Key ingredients